OCA/e-commerce/website_sale_price_subtotal/README.rst

 Website Sale - Price Subtotal
 =============================

-This module changes the unit prices shown on website product pages to subtotals that reflect the quantity currently selected.
+This module changes the unit prices shown on website product pages, in the shopping cart, and on the payment page to subtotals that reflect the quantities currently selected.

 Usage
 =====